 Due to the low toxicity of most of these pesticides, many are exempt from the reporting process.
 It is our long-standing practice to use the least toxic means available to prevent or eliminate pest control problems.
 When pest populations are not appropriately controlled with these exempt pesticides, the following non-exempt pesticides may be used.
 The pesticides listed below are in the least toxic category, category 3, caution label only:

 Name of Pesticide (Active Ingredient) Cy-Kick (Cyfluthrin); Suspend SC (Deltmethrin); Wasp-Freeze (d-trans Allethrin); Merit (Imidacloprid); Premise 75 (Imidacloprid); Termidor (Fipronil); BP-100 (Pyrethrin); Roundup (Glyphosate); Zenith 75 WSP (Imidacloprid) CB 80 Extra (Pyrathin).

 We will not apply Toxicity Category 1 (Danger) or 2 (Warning) pesticides, organophosphates or carbamates, or those pesticides listed on the Proposition 65 list.
 A site registry will be established for those students or staff who have a medical condition or require notification prior to the use of the above materials.
 To receive prior notification about application at your site, please contact the Maintenance Department at (209) 257-7787 during regular work hours (school hours) and tell us you will need notification of pesticide application.

-Except in emergencies, everyone on this registry will receive at least 72-hour notification prior to pesticides being applied at their school.
+Except in emergencies, everyone on this registry will receive at least a 72-hour notification prior to pesticides being applied at their school.
 You can find out more information regarding these pesticides and pesticide use reduction at the Department of Pesticide Regulation’s website.